 Both Zoom and Teams have intuitive interfaces that don’t lack visual appeal.
 Some say Zoom is the better looking of the two, but that’s largely subjective.
 Many users enjoy the gallery view of Zoom, which makes more participants visible during a meeting.
-However, Microsoft Teams has recently rolled out additional tiles in its gallery view as well.
-At the end of the day, Teams has an interface more conducive to enterprise business, facilitating easy access to other Microsoft 365 apps.
+However, Microsoft Teams now supports not just a gallery view, but a virtual auditorium with Together Mode as well.

 Zoom is also voice compatible, but it doesn’t offer nearly as many options, especially when it comes to connecting to existing voice technology.
 Since Zoom is chiefly concerned with video conferencing, it’s not ideal for users looking to protect voice investments.

 Both Teams and Zoom offer free versions of their app.
 Customers unlock more features by paying for premium plans.
 For Zoom, this chiefly includes allowing a higher number of participants in meetings and allowing a greater number of hosts on a single server.
 Teams’ premium tiers unlock more features not just within Teams, but within the entirety of the Microsoft Suite.
 This is even better for current Microsoft customers who can leverage existing licenses in Teams.

 As for which one’s cheaper, that’s not such a simple answer.
 Teams is more expensive with its Microsoft licenses, but these licenses provide access to all the features of applications such as SharePoint, OneNote, OneDrive, and Outlook.
 Zoom does not.